Saikat-Upstart/Nutanix-Security-Baseline/README.md

  - firewall.yml # copy firewall rules to all cvms
  - syslog.yml # Set the syslog
  - apply.yml apply firewall rules on all cvms

+ # Example commands
+ This will run the playbook on a cluster that does not have AHV hypervisor

+ ansible-playbook ntnx_sec.yml -l nutanix_cluster_name -t cvm,security,syslog,firewall

+ This will run the playbook on an AHV cluster ansible-playbook ntnx_sec.yml -l nutanix_cluster_name